giovsaraceno/Statistics_for_Neuroscience/README.md

 This version is used as supporting material for teaching the basic concepts of probability and statistics using the R programming language.
 Throughout the sections, greater attention is placed on the application of statistical concepts.
 This material is not intended to be a book or a comprehensive guide.

+### Acknowledgments

+- These notes are created on the basis of the material of the course "Statistics for Neuroscience" for the Ph.D. in Neuroscience in the academic year 2023/2024, available at the Repository [PNC](https://github.com/angeella/PNC).
+- The Example on Parkinson data has been provided by Federico Ferraccioli.